-In smaller rooms, the sensor may be activated by people moving in the hallway outside the room.
-Adjust the Range control toward minimum to prevent this or relocate the sensor.
+In corridors, the sensor may be activated by people moving in a doorway near the sensor.
+Relocate the sensor or adjust the Range control toward minimum to prevent this.
 If lights will not turn off after the time period set on the sensor, and the LED has not lit during the time period:

-- 1. Confirm that no other switches or equipment are interrupting or bypassing power to the switchpack or load. - 2.
-Verify that the override switch on all sensor circuit boards is in the AUTO position. - 3.
+- 1. Confirm that no other switches or equipment are interrupting or bypassing power to the switchpack or load. - Verify that the override switch on all sensor circuit boards is in the AUTO position. - 3.
 Check all connections to the switchpack. - 4.
 Temporarily unplug the sensor circuit board(s). - 5.
 If lights turn off, the sensor is defective, and the circuit board should be replaced. - 6.
 If the lights do not turn off, replace the switchpack.